eclipse-cdt/cdt/BUILDING.md

 Using the `build-standalone-debugger-rcp` profile will include the standalone debugger, located in `debug/org.eclipse.cdt.debug.application.product`

-#### skip-all-tests, skip-tests-except-cdt-ui, skip-tests-except-dsf-gdb, skip-tests-except-lsp, skip-tests-except-cdt-other
+#### skip-all-tests, skip-tests-except-cdt-ui, skip-tests-except-dsf-gdb, skip-tests-except-cdt-other

 Using any of the above profiles can skip large sets of tests.
 The CI build uses this to parallelize tests.
 See https://ci.eclipse.org/cdt/view/Gerrit/